 People tend to opt either for a hiking boot or a trail runner, forgetting that there is another alternative on the market that lies somewhere in between, the humble walking shoe.

 A walking/hiking shoe is essentially a hiking boot that is cut below the ankle.
 Whether you opt for it over a trail runner or hiking boot comes down to the type of terrain you’ll be using it on.
 The big appeal of them is that they are lighter than a hiking boot which means carrying less weight on your feet.
 This can really make a difference over long distances.
 They are much tougher than a trail runner especially if you’re carrying a load.
-We think every hiker and trail runner should invest in a pair for optimum comfort when exploring in the hills.

 1. Keen Targhee III WP

 The Targhee range has been around for a long time for a reason, they are reliable.
 And with every update, they get even better.
 The Targhee 3 has a tough leather construction meaning it’s both hardy and durable.
-It’s also not super heavy and are very comfortable.
+It’s also not super heavy and is very comfortable.
 It’s a great option for the casual hiker with zero break-in time required and plenty of support and traction for non-technical trails.
 It also comes in both men and women fits.

-Available from: Keen
+Available from: Cotswold Outdoor

 2. Columbia Redmond Leather Omni-Tech Shoe